kaintels/kaintels.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello! 👋 I currently studying as a PhD student at Tokyo University of Agriculture and Technology TT LAB, where I focus on research in graph signal processing.
+Hello! 👋 I currently studying as a PhD student at Tokyo University of Agriculture and Technology TT LAB, where I focus on research in healthcare.

 My research topics of interest include, but are not limited to:

+- Generative model
+  - electrocardiography synthesis and restoration

+- Biosignal processing AI
+  - remote photoplethysmography
+  - mode mixing problem

-- Graph signal processing
+- Graph signal processing in bioinformatics
-  - graph mode decomposition
-  - irregular tensor decomposition
-  - optimal transport and causality
+  - hypertension analysis using causality
+  - alzheimer's disease analysis using pathway

 Reviewer experience